 In 1986, back before craft brewing was cool, Great Lakes Brewing Company took up space in the old, rundown neighborhood of Ohio City.
-They brought business back to the neighborhood, and and paved the way for many breweries to come.
+They brought business back to the neighborhood and paved the way for many breweries to come.

 While they may be the OG craft brewery in Cleveland, they also serve up classic, Cleveland-themed beers like Burning River IPA (named after the famous Cuyahoga River catching on fire in the 1960s) and the Elliott Ness Amber Lager (named for the prohibition-agent-turned-safety-director in Cleveland).

-Aside from the great beer, they also serve amazing pub food like potato kegs (giant, cheesy tater tots) and pub bites (Alaskan cod, Edmund Fitzgerald Porter batter, and homemade cocktail and tarter sauces).
+Aside from the great beer, they also serve amazing pub food like potato kegs (giant, cheesy tater tots) and pub bites (Alaskan cod, Edmund Fitzgerald Porter batter, and homemade cocktail and tartar sauces).

 And while you’re there, definitely check out their brewery tour.
-For only $6, you get to see the ins and outs of the brewery on top of enjoying four 5 oz. samples of beer!
+For $15, you get to see the ins and outs of the brewery on top of enjoying four 5 oz. samples of beer!

 2. Masthead Brewing Company

 Address: 1261 Superior Ave, Cleveland (Downtown)

 Known for: Fantastic can releases, IPAs, and pizza

 Best beer: Citra Vice Hazy IPA and Single Origin Coffee Stout

 Definitely noteworthy, Masthead is perfect for watching any Cleveland sports team with friends on their many screens before ordering their delicious wood-fired pizza.